-Technological developments have transformed the world in many ways, rendering it more dynamic and faster than ever before.
-Because of these quick developments, conventional organizations, such as product sellers and service providers, were compelled to develop better and more optimal solutions for clients in order to enhance the customer experience.
+Technological developments have transformed the world, rendering it more dynamic and faster.
+Because of these quick developments, conventional organizations, such as product sellers and service providers, were compelled to develop better, more optimal solutions for clients to enhance customer experience.
 As a result, focusing on a functional digital client onboarding experience has become important.

 What Is Customer Onboarding?